Drake – 'Scary Hours 2' EP review: rapper challenges himself again

 It’s not been easy to be a Drake optimist lately.
 Sure, he still has hits in him but, after a series of bloated album releases, including last year’s forgettable ‘Dark Lane Demo Tapes’, there’s been a lingering sense of staleness and the flame beginning to faintly flicker in a rap megastar who appears content in treading water.

 He’s promised he’ll soon release a more “concise” record than his recent sprawling albums and mixtapes.
 Last year’s straight-up banger ‘Laugh Now, Cry Later’ proved Drizzy’s still firmly in control of the charts and the fact that his next album is called ‘Certified Lover Boy’ suggests we’ll see a less po-faced Drake, more like the tongue-in-cheek rapper we know and love.
-There’s cause for positivity the cautious hope that Toronto’s son’s sixth studio album – previously expected in January 2021, now vaguely “coming soon” – might just signal a return to his all-conquering, all-killer no-filler ways.
+There’s cause for positivity and the cautious hope that Toronto’s son’s sixth studio album – previously expected in January 2021, now vaguely “coming soon” – might just signal a return to his all-conquering, all-killer no-filler ways.

 Drake’s new three-track EP ‘Scary Hours 2’ essentially operates as a campaign launch for ‘Certified Lover Boy’ – just like its preceding two-song ‘Scary Hours’ EP, which was released a few months prior to his fifth album ‘Scorpion’ in 2018.
 That short-player increased anticipation but ultimately exposed the inconsistency – one hit (‘God’s Plan’), one miss (‘Diplomatic Immunity’) – that would muddy much of the full-length that followed.
 What, then, does this latest stop-gapper tell us about what Drizzy has in the bag?